 Generate an API key

-Sign in at app.vorel.ai, navigate to Settings → Integrations → API keys, click Create API key.
-Pick the scopes your integration needs: read, leads:write, appointments:write, offerings:write, conversations:write.
-Copy the key — it’s shown only once (bcrypt-hashed in storage).The key format is vapk_<env>_<48 hex chars> (60 chars total).
+app.vorel.ai, navigate to Settings → Integrations → API keys, click Create API key.
+Pick the scopes your integration needs: read, leads:write, appointments:write, offerings:write, conversations:write, crm:write.
+Copy the key; it’s shown only once (scrypt-hashed in storage).The key format is vapk_live_<48 hex chars> (58 chars total).
+See Authentication for the full lifecycle.Browse the full reference

-The API Reference tab in this docs site auto-renders from our live OpenAPI spec — every endpoint, every parameter, every response shape, with interactive “try it” examples per route.
+The API Reference tab in this docs site auto-renders from our live OpenAPI spec: every endpoint, every parameter, every response shape, with interactive “try it” examples per route.

 What the API exposes